nakkyung0/nakkyung0.github.io/_posts/2026-06-08-StolenMount.md

 Inside the raw TCP stream, we can make out several interesting strings buried in the binary NFS data:

 ![TCP stream showing "Archive Password" label and MD5 hash value](/assets/img/TryHackMe/StolenMount/3.png)

-_The stream reveals an archive password label followed immediately by what appears to be an MD5 hash_

 Two things jump out: